-If your Thanksgiving plans include a California getaway over the four-day weekend, these are some ideas and some things to do that happen during the holiday.
+If your Thanksgiving plans include a California getaway over the four-day weekend, these are some ideas and some things to do that happen then.

 Family Get-Togethers for Thanksgiving in California

-Thanksgiving weekend is a great time to rent a vacation home and get the whole clan together, whether they're related to you by blood or just your closest friends.
+Thanksgiving weekend is a great time to rent a vacation home.
+Get the whole clan together, whether they're related to you by blood or just your closest friends.
 It's best to reserve ahead of time, but these ideas may help you find a place to go if the obvious ones are filled up.

-If you want to get together in the mountains, it may be impossible to find a place that fits your whole family in places like Lake Tahoe which are close to the most popular ski areas.
+If you want to get together in the mountains, get busy looking for a place now.
+Otherwise, it may be impossible to find a place that fits your whole family in ski areas like Lake Tahoe, Mammoth Mountain, or LA skiing areas.
 Instead, try Pine Mountain Lake near Groveland and Yosemite National Park.
+You can find vacation rentals there and other places to stay near in the Yosemite lodging guide.

 Thanksgiving in Los Angeles